RedPitaya/Documentation/quickStart/troubleshooting/troubleshooting.rst

    1. Connect to your Red Pitaya via an :ref:`SSH <ssh>` connection.

    #.
-Enter the ``cat /proc/net/wireless`` command in order to get information about link quality and signal strength.
+Enter the ``cat /proc/net/wireless`` command to get information about link quality and signal strength.

       .. figure:: Screen-Shot-2015-09-26-at-20.28.27.png
          :align: center